kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 *(Note: To learn more about data attributes, read my ["Load data attributes with Mouse Clicks" tutorial](/load-data-attributes-mouseclicks/ "read my "Load data attributes with Mouse Clicks" tutorial") or my ["Filter Content With jQuery.filter() & jQuery Selectors" tutorial]("/filter-content-jquery/")).*
 <a name="load-json-ajax"></a>
 <h4 class="h4-guide">Load JSON with AJAX</h4>
+As mentioned in the beginning, AJAX can work with many data types but  JSON is the most-used data type at the time of this guide's initial publish date.
+There are many ways to use JSON with AJAX...this is a basic example.

 <a name="conclusion"></a>
 <h3 class="h3-guide">Conclusion</h3>